microsoft/rushjs.io-website/pages/help/faq.md

 ### Where do I send bug reports or feature requests?

-Open a [GitHub issue](https://github.com/microsoft/rushstack/issues) for the **web-build-tools** project.
+Open a [GitHub issue](https://github.com/microsoft/rushstack/issues) for the **rushstack** project.
 Include "Rush" in your issue title.

 ### With many projects in one repo, will "npm install" take too long?